-A developer must send a copy of any request for modification pursuant to this section to the applicable Community Board at least twenty days prior to the next regularly scheduled Community Board meeting.
+In M1-5A and M1-5B Districts the requirements of Sections 42-14 D 1(c), (d) and (e) or 42-14 D 2 may be modified by certification of the Chairman of the City Planning Commission as provided in this Section.
+A copy of any request for modification under this section shall be sent by the applicant to the applicable Community Board at least twenty days prior to the next regularly scheduled Community Board meeting.
 If the Community Board elects to comment on such requests it must do so within 31 days of such notification.

-In M1-5A and M1-5B Districts the requirements of Section 42-1D 1.(c) or (d) or Section 42-14 D2.(a) or (b) may be modified provided that either:

-- Such space was vacant as of January 28, 1976 and an application under this provision was filed with the City Planning Commission prior to January 4, 1982, or - Such space was occupied by a Joint living-work quarters for artists as of January 28, 1976; and an application under this provision was filed with the City Planning Commission prior to January 4, 1982, or - 3.
-The Commission finds that the space below the floor level of the second story is required by an artist whom the Department of Cultural Affairs has certified as working in a heavy or bulky medium which is not easily transported to the upper floors.

-The requirements of Section 42-14D 1.(e) may be modified provided that the Chairman of the Commission has administratively certified to the Department of Buildings that the roof either is unsuited for open space use or cannot be made suitable for open space use at reasonable cost.
+- a) The provisions of Section 42-14 D 1(c) or (d) or Section 42-14 D 2 may be modified if the floor area below the level of the second story was vacant as of January 28, 1976 and a complete application under this provision is filed with the City Planning Commission not later than June 21, 1985; - b) The provisions of Section 42-14 D 1(c) or (d) may be modified provided that: - (i) the floor area below the level of the second story was occupied by joint living-work quarters for artists as of September 1, 1980, and a complete application for a determination of occupancy has been filed by the owner of the building or the occupant of a joint living quarters for artists in the building with the Department of City Planning not later than June 21, 1983.
+For the purpose of Article 7C of the New York State Multiple Dwelling Law, such a determination of joint living-work quarters for artists occupancy by the Chairman of the City Planning Commission shall be deemed to permit residential use as-of-right for such quarters; or - (ii) The Chairman finds that the space below the floor level of the second story is required by an artist whom the Department of Cultural Affairs has certified as working in a heavy or bulky medium which is not easily transported to the upper floors; - c) The provisions of Section 42-14 D 2 may be modified provided a use other than those listed in Use Groups 7, 9, 11, 16, 17A, 17B, 17C or 17E occupied the floor area below the level of the second story as of September 1, 1980 and an application under this provision has been filed with the City Planning Commission not later than June 21, 1983; or - d) The requirements of Section 42-14 D 1.(e) may be modified provided that the Chairman of the Commission has administratively certified to the Department of Buildings that the roof either is unsuited for open space use or cannot be made suitable for open space use at reasonable cost.